 You don't have to be super-rich to experience a FIRE lifestyle.
 Because the basic idea behind it is to save and invest aggressively so that you can accumulate enough wealth to support yourself without having to work a traditional full-time job.
 This can be achieved by living frugally, reducing expenses, and investing a high percentage of your income.

-While high incomes can certainly accelerate the path to FIRE, what’s more important is your ability to save and invest a significant portion of your income, regardless of how much you earn.
-People who embrace a FIRE lifestyle are often able to live on a smaller percentage of their income, which allows them to save more and reach their financial goals faster.
+While high incomes can certainly accelerate the path to FIRE, what’s more important is your ability to save and invest a great portion of your income, regardless of how much you earn.
+People with a FIRE lifestyle are often able to live on a smaller percentage of their income, which allows them to save more and reach their financial goals faster.

 The key is to focus on building a solid financial plan that aligns with your personal values and goals and to consistently stick to it over time.
 By doing so, you can create the flexibility to pursue your passions and interests without the constraints of traditional employment.